erseco/pydiscourse/README.rst

     :target: https://discourse.readthedocs.io/en/latest/

-A Python library for working with Discourse.
+A Python client for the Discourse API.

-This is a fork of the original Tindie version.
-It was forked to include fixes, additional functionality, and to distribute a package on PyPI.
+This project started as a fork of the original Tindie version to add fixes and new functionality.
+It provides a thin, well-documented wrapper around the official Discourse HTTP API.

 Goals
 =====